Apposition

-Traditionally, appositions were called by their Latin name appositio, derived from the Latin ad ("near") and positio ("placement"), although the English form is now more commonly used.
+Traditionally, appositives were called by their Latin name appositio, derived from the Latin ad ("near") and positio ("placement"), although the English form is now more commonly used.

 Apposition is a figure of speech of the scheme type and often results when the verbs (particularly verbs of being) in supporting clauses are eliminated to produce shorter descriptive phrases.
 That makes them often function as hyperbatons, or figures of disorder, because they can disrupt the flow of a sentence.
-For example, in the phrase: "My wife, a surgeon by training, ...", it is necessary to pause before the parenthetical modification "a surgeon by training".
+For example, in the phrase "My wife, a surgeon by training, ..." it is necessary to pause before the parenthetical modification "a surgeon by training".

 Restrictive versus non-restrictive

 A restrictive appositive provides information essential to identifying the phrase in apposition.
 It limits or clarifies that phrase in some crucial way, such that the meaning of the sentence would change if the appositive were removed.
 In English, restrictive appositives are not set off by commas.
 The sentences below use restrictive appositives.
 Here and elsewhere in this section, the relevant phrases are marked as the appositive phraseA or the phrase in appositionP.